MacoskoLab/Macosko-Pipelines/tools/slide-tags-example/README.md

 * Puck.csv file with coordinates for each spatial barcode (required)

 **example_output**:
-these are the outputs you should get upon successful running of the pipeline
 * SBcounts.h5: spatial barcode count matrix produced from the spatial FASTQs
 * cb_whitelist.txt: list of cell barcodes extracted from the RNA matrix
 * matrix.csv.gz: spatial barcode count matrix filtered+matched to cb_whitelist.txt